How to stay sane when running a business with a day job

 These thoughts often strike at the most inconvenient moments, so having a place to jot them down is really bloody useful.
-I even take my business notebook to my 9-5 to record any unsolicited spouts of inspiration and keep brain space at a manageable level.
+I carry both notebooks at all times to record any unsolicited spouts of inspiration and keep brain space at a manageable level.
 Which leads me to my next tip...

 2. Steal from your day-job

 Now I'm not just talking biros (..they do come in handy..), but learn from your day-job.
-Think about how you can apply the skills you are exercising at work in your own business.
+Think about how you can apply the skills you are exercising at work in your own business, and vice versa.

 I have learnt so much from my role in a Music Education Agency.
 If I had never worked there, I wouldn't have known about the importance of record keeping or how to convey a professional-but-personable email manner.
 I wouldn't have been able to create a spreadsheet, successfully co-ordinate an event and I definitely wouldn't have made the contacts I have.